DevTakao/pokemon-frontend/progress.md

 - [x] Basic pagination
 - [x] Understanding the difference between using a CMS and not using a CMS
 - [ ] Using environment variables
+- [ ] The Master-Detail UI Pattern
-- [ ] Implementing Master-Detail UI Pattern in React
+- [ ] Implementing the Master-Detail UI Pattern
+- [ ] Dynamic pages in React
-- [ ] Creating a Not Found page
+- [ ] Adding a Not Found Page
+- [ ] The ideas of authentication in web
+- [ ] A simple authentication with username and password